SRGSSR/srganalytics-apple/docs/README.md

 * _Attribute an action taken within this app to a previously served advertisement_.

 Since SRG SSR applications do not contain any ads, you must leave the _Serve advertisements within the app_ checkbox unticked.

+You can also answer _No_ to the _Does this app use the Advertising Identifier (IDFA)?_ question, as the SRG Analytics library (or any of its dependencies) does not use the IDFA.

 ## Demo project